18F/myusa-ux/research/usability/sprint33_small-business-script.md

 #### Complete

-So, okay, what would you do to finish up and log in?
+Great, let's say you're finished with this page.
+What would you do to finish up and log in?

 ## Conclusion